syncfusion/blazor-docs/src/grid/datagrid/how-to/blazor-webassembly-datagrid-using-visual-studio.md

 ---
-title: "Getting Started"
+title: "Blazor WebAssembly DataGrid Using Visual Studio – Syncfusion"
 component: "DataGrid"
-description: "Learn how to add a Blazor DataGrid component and enable features like paging, filtering, sorting, and grouping in Blazor WebAssembly project using Visual Studio."
+description: "Learn how to get started with the Syncfusion Blazor WebAssembly DataGrid using Visual Studio, in detail."
 ---

  <!-- markdownlint-disable MD024 -->

-# Getting started with Syncfusion DataGrid in Blazor WebAssembly App using Visual Studio 2019
+# Getting Started with Blazor WebAssembly DataGrid Using Visual Studio

 This article provides a step-by-step instructions to configure Syncfusion Blazor DataGrid in a simple Blazor WebAssembly application using [Visual Studio 2019](https://visualstudio.microsoft.com/vs/).